tegandbiscuits/lets-learn-rails-talk/use-rails.md

 <!-- .element: class="fragment" -->

 Note:
-* Rails comes with a thing called strong parameters
-* It basically lets us say specific params for an endpoint will be required or can be optional, and anything that isn't specified will get ignored

-* This doesn't need to be done in a separate method
-  * But it helps your controller code be organized and potentially keep from repeating
-* If you need to do any manipulating of params to usable values, this is a good place
-* Note that we don't want to do validation of the params here, those belong in the model, not the controller

-* In our case, the only param we're going to want for a task group is the name

 * To help visualize this, if the params were passed in through a JSON body, it would look like this

-* If you were passing it as form body params (or another way that doesn't have nested values), then it would have the nested keys be wrapped in square brackets
+* If you were passing it as form body params, then it would have the nested keys be wrapped in square brackets

 ---